bigtreetech/docs/docs/PandaTouch.md

 * Support sorting files in u-disk and ftps by time.

 ##### How to add a account
-* Click to jump to the settings page, then click to log in to BambuLab account.
+* Click to jump to the settings page, then click the "login BambuLab account" button.
 <img src=img/PandaTouch/add_account.png width="600"/>
 * China uses mobile phone numbers, while global regions use email addresses.
 <br><img src=img/PandaTouch/login.png width="600"/>